julizale/marathon/README.md

 Entities and related tables are modeled:
 - User – representing users, along with their personal data.
 - Race - there may be several races at different distances within the sporting event.
-- Team - optionally, the user can belong to a team of runners.
+- Team - optionally, the user may belong to a team of runners.
 - Performance - connecting the user with a specific race (one user may take part in one race).
   Creating a performance is equivalent to signing up a user for a race.
   After paying for the event (payment made outside the website) administrator should give the user a starting number (bibNumber).